LYLsGit/TextSync/README.md

 Text Sync
 ====

-Synchronize text from client to server base on the algrithm from http://www.cs.cmu.edu/~15-749/READINGS/required/cas/tridgell96.pdf
+Synchronize text from client to server base on the algorithm from http://www.cs.cmu.edu/~15-749/READINGS/required/cas/tridgell96.pdf